ibm-cloud-docs/account/ts-swinstance-unavail.md

 This problem happens if the software product that is used to create the instance is removed or suspended from the {{site.data.keyword.cloud_notm}} catalog.
 Suspension is a temporary state while removal is permanent.
 In both states, the software instance cannot retrieve necessary information from the product, including updates for new features and fixes for vulnerabilities.
 {: tsCauses}

-In the case of the software being removed from the catalog, you should delete your instance.
+In case of the software being removed from the catalog, you should delete your instance.
 If necessary, you can create a new instance from a different software product in the catalog.
 {: tsResolve}